Skip to Content

 Fortunately, dogs can read your body language just as you can read theirs.
 German Shepherds are highly intelligent and can understand your intent if you express how you feel through physical motions, but they also hear the volume and tone of your voice.

 When you yell, they know you’re mad.
 If you speak in an excited voice, they will be happy.
-For more info on the correct way to discipline your dog, check out this article, How to Discipline a German Shepherd; And What Not To Do!
+For more info on the correct way to discipline your dog, check out this article, Disciplining a German Shepherd the Right Way.

 Let’s now look at a couple of examples of German Shepherd body language and how to read what your dog is trying to tell you.